 This is desirable since lowering oil intake can be hugely beneficial for a person's health.
-Scientists have linked intakes of fat from vegetable oil to a variety of health conditions, including but not limited to an increased risk of heart disease and higher rates of inflammation.
+Scientists have linked intakes of fat from vegetable oil to a variety of health conditions, including but not limited to

 None of this is guarantees that air-fried chicken is more healthful than roasted, grilled, slow-cooked, or pan-seared chicken.
 There are many other appliances capable of providing healthful, delicious foods.
 They just do not result in the fried crispy texture that air fryers provide.

 Air fryers work by circulating hot air around a food item to create the same crispiness as in traditional fried foods.

 Air fryers accomplish this by removing high-fat and high-calorie oils from the cooking process.

 By using just 1 tablespoon of cooking oil rather than multiple cups, a person can produce similar results as they would with a deep fryer with a fraction of the fat and calories.

 Like many other cooking methods, air-frying triggers a chemical reaction —